matao1984/temcompanion/README.md

 ## 3. Formats
 ### 3.1 Input formats
-Currently, TemCompanion is programmed to support FEI Velox (*.emd) format, Gatan DigitalMicrograph (*.dm3, *.dm4) format, and FEI TIA (*.ser) format.
+Currently, TemCompanion is programmed to support FEI Velox (*.emd) format, Gatan DigitalMicrograph (*.dm3, *.dm4) format, and FEI TIA (*.ser) format, and common image formats like tiff, jpg, png, etc (either gray scale or RGB, with or without a valid pixel calibration).
 New formats can be added, given enough interests and the format is supported by ``rsciio``.
 A complete list of supported formats can be found [here](https://hyperspy.org/rosettasciio/supported_formats/index.html).

 ### 3.2 List of available functions
 Currently available functions include: